The global pandemic of COVID-19 has left the world uncertain and uneasy. It’s the perfect time to learn something new.

 It also means that there are many different styles and techniques to learn, which is exciting.

-It’s actually been proven that knitting and crocheting help with reducing stress and that it also functions as a kind of meditation.
+It’s actually been proven that knitting and crocheting help with reducing stress (Life Hack) and that it also functions as a kind of meditation.

 That’s why it’s a great hobby to learn during a time of great stress and anxiety.

-The art of calligraphy is also a deep part of human culture, and it has roots around the world.
+The art of calligraphy is also a deep part of human culture and has roots worldwide.

 Like knitting, there are a number of free calligraphy resources available online – everything from YouTube tutorials to even free-to-print worksheets.